Keivin98/FluSim/README.md

 | `total_steps`               | Total number of days in the simulation.                                | 200           |
 | `infection_radius`          | Distance within which an infectious individual can spread the disease. | 0.075         |
 | `base_infection_prob`       | Probability of transmission per contact (before adjustments).          | 0.4           |

+## Acknowledgments

+The following resources and contributions were instrumental in developing this codebase:

+- [OpenAI ChatGPT](https://openai.com/chatgpt): Provided assistance with cleaning and modularizing the library.
+- The open-source community for offering valuable resources and inspiration.
+- Researchers and developers whose prior work laid the conceptual foundation for this project.